 AS AN INTERN, YOU'LL GET TO:

-- Take advantage of the once-in-a-lifetime activities this city has to offer, including cage-diving with Great white sharks, whale watching, visiting Nelson Mandela’s prison cell, or snorkeling with seals
+- Take advantage of the once-in-a-lifetime activities this city has to offer, including shark cage diving, whale watching, visiting Nelson Mandela’s prison cell, and snorkeling with seals

 About the Destination